 It also has a Shared Worlds section divided up into Shared Worlds, Moderated Games, Nation Games, and Map Games.

 - 419 Scam: Often referenced due to similar scams being attempted by spambots invading the forum occasionally.
 The name 'Charles Akawele' for an archetypal Nigerian spammer is a Running Gag.

 - Alien Space Bats: The Trope Namer is soc.history.what-if, of which AH.com is a spiritual descendant.

-- Argentina Is Naziland: Averted.
-The board has long deemed this an overblown cliché, whether in AH works or real life (the idea of Nazi emigrees setting up a Fourth Reich in South America is ridiculed in particular).
+- Argentina Is Nazi-Land: Averted.
+The board has long deemed this an overblown cliché, whether in AH works or real life (the idea of Nazi emigres setting up a Fourth Reich in South America is ridiculed in particular).

-- Brain Bleach / Screaming At Squick: AH.com's version is to scream and call for "THE FORKS!
+- Brain Bleach: AH.com's version is to scream and call for "THE FORKS!
 THE FORKS!"

-- Eagleland: When "Ameriwank" scenarios come up, generally their authors have flavour #1 in mind and everyone else is pointedly reminded of flavour #2.
+- Eagleland: When "Ameriwank" scenarios come up, generally their authors have flavor #1 in mind and everyone else is pointedly reminded of flavor #2.